Call for Proposals

 If an applicant or a group of applicants have plans to solicit other external funding to support their proposed activity, they are encouraged to discuss this in their proposal.

-Applications will be reviewed by a committee and the selected Ambassadors will be announced by March 13.
+Applications will be reviewed by a committee and the selected Ambassadors will be announced in January.

-Up to 20 projects will be funded, with each Ambassador receiving up to $2,500 in discretionary funding, to be spent on initiative-related activities.
-Each Ambassador will submit a budget for his/her proposed activity.
+Funds are to be spent on initiative-related activities.
+Each project will submit a budget for its proposed activities.
 (Some proposals may not request any funding, and others may request less than the maximum, depending on the content of the proposal.)
 The funds are to be used as the participants see fit following INFORMS rules and regulations and will be approved by INFORMS.
 For example, a participant/group may support an hourly student to assist with data analysis, support the travel of a world-renowned expert on DEI topics to give a plenary or keynote presentation at the INFORMS annual meeting or the Business Analytics Conference, pay for designing/printing pamphlets or preparing a webinar for increasing awareness of DEI within INFORMS, etc. The funding will be disbursed as reimbursement of approved expenses incurred upon submission of receipts.
 Ambassadors should submit their receipts to INFORMS staff.
 All expenses must be incurred by the end of the calendar year and submitted for reimbursement by February 1 of the following year.

-- Submit a short final report summarizing what has been done, new learning, the impact of the activities (short, medium, long term), and potential next steps.
-Some participants may be invited to share an edited version to be published in OR/MS Today, Analytics, and/or OR/MS Tomorrow.
+- Some participants may be invited to publish an article about their project in OR/MS Today, where DEI articles are featured quarterly.
 To further disseminate the outcomes, some participants may also be invited to participate in webinars and other channels.

-- Share their results with the INFORMS community in a specially designated session (or a series of sessions or events) at the Annual Meeting.
-(For Ambassadors whose projects show significant potential and strong progress but cannot be concluded in one year, a second term can be considered, if they submit an application again the following year.)
+For Ambassadors whose projects show significant potential and strong progress but cannot be concluded in one year, a second term can be considered, if they submit an application again the following year.

 Potential individual/group projects may include (but are not limited to):